m4r1k/k8s_5g_lab/README.md

 * Being a bare-metal deployment, a LoadBalancer solution is required and for this, [MetalLB](https://metallb.universe.tf/#why) is the go-to choice
 * A Linux router is available to provide the typical network services such as DHCP, DNS, and NTP as well Internet access
 * A Linux NFS server is installed and, later on, the [Kubernetes SIG NFS Client](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner) is deployed through `Helm`
-* Lastly, OVN-Kubernetes is the default CNI Network provider
+* Lastly, `OVNKubernetes` is the choosen CNI Network provider.
+OVN has some [serious advantages](https://www.openvswitch.org/support/ovscon2019/day1/1133-OVNForK8sNetworkFunctions.pdf) in [regards to networking](https://youtu.be/pD9dkPDr_jU) and using `OpenShiftSDN` won't really make sense for Telco use-cases.

 To reassume the VMs configuration